Leviathan (Sea World): Statistics

 According to the manufacturer, Leviathan is 105 ft tall, 3280.8 ft long, and will reach a top speed of 49.7 mi/h.
 The track crosses over and under itself multiple times, and features various airtime hills.
-The coaster is serviced by a 155 m chain to pull either of the two 24-passenger trains up to the ride's peak, and the last row of each train will face backwards, marking a wooden coaster first.
+The coaster is serviced by a 155 m chain to pull either of the two 24-passenger trains up to the ride's peak, and the last row of each train will face backwards, as you can pay money to ride on the back, marking a wooden coaster first.

 Construction

 Leviathan is primarily constructed from Southern Yellow Pine imported from the United States.
 The coaster's structure is composed of the following;